Festivals like Manipur's Sangai enrich country’s cultural heritage, boost local economy: PM | Entertainment

 Prime Minister Narendra Modi on Wednesday said India has a history of celebrating festivals and fairs, which enrich the country’s cultural heritage and also supports the local economy.

-During a virtual address on the occasion of Manipur's Sangai Festival, Modi said the northeastern state is endowed with natural beauty and rich cultural heritage.
+During a virtual address on the concluding day of Manipur’s Sangai Festival, Modi said the northeastern state is endowed with natural beauty and rich cultural heritage, which is why everyone wants to visit the place at least once.

+“It is like a necklace in which different gems are put together, with the state bearing the reflection of a mini India,” he said.

 ALSO READ